tinymce/tinymce-docs/integrations/swing.md

 keywords: integration integrate swing
 ---

-## TinyMCE Swing integration

 Users can easily configure TinyMCE in Swing through the TinyMCE Swing Integration.
-To start using TinyMCE as your new Rich Text Editor, contact [customer support](https://www.tiny.cloud/contact/) to obtain a copy of the Integration.
+Contact [customer support](https://www.tiny.cloud/contact/) to obtain a copy of the Integration to start using TinyMCE as your new Rich Text Editor.

 ### Other resources